Preventing and Treating Gum Disease: A Comprehensive Guide

 Understanding Gum Disease:

 Gum disease begins with the accumulation of plaque—a sticky film of bacteria that forms on the teeth and gumline due to poor oral hygiene.
 If not removed regularly, plaque hardens into tartar, which can only be removed by a dental professional.
 The bacteria in plaque and tartar can cause the gums to become red, swollen, and prone to bleeding, indicating the early stages of gingivitis.
-Left untreated, the infection can spread, leading to more severe periodontal disease, affecting the tissues and bones supporting the teeth.
+Left untreated, the infection can spread, leading to more severe periodontal disease that affects the tissues and bones supporting the teeth.

 Preventing Gum Disease: